 For individual preference variables, the result generally supports H1.
 Ideology and retrospective economic evaluation variables have significantly larger odds ratios for informed than for uninformed voters.
-The partisanship variable, on the other hand, has similar level of power to explain vote choice among informed and uninformed voters.
-Uninformed voters do not rely on ideological preferences and retrospective evaluations while use party identity in a similar way as informed voters.
+The partisanship variable, on the other hand, has a similar level of power to explain vote choice among informed and uninformed voters.
+Uninformed voters do not rely on ideological preferences and retrospective evaluations, while using party identity in a way similar to that of informed voters.

-Figure 2: Local Partisan Environments and Average Predicted Probability of Republican

-Vote in CCES (2008, 2016)
+Figure 2: Local partisan environments and average predicted probability of Republican vote in CCES (2008, 2016).